-General Results: Mini Meta-analysis
+General results: Mini meta-analysis

 To provide a summary of the evidence for the three normality categories, I conducted a mini meta-analysis to assess the overall effect sizes (Goh, Hall, & Rosenthal, 2016; Lakens & Etz, 2017; McShane & Böckenholt, 2017).
-Analyses were conducted using Meta-analysis via Shiny (MAVIS; Hamilton, 2017) using the Experiments 1 to 4 effects summarized in Table 12.
-The weighted effects were as follows: Social-norms normality: d = .75 (CI [.59, .89]); Expectations normality: d = .59 (CI [.31, .81]); Past-behavior normality: d = .65 (CI [.53, .78]).
-These can be summarized as comparable consistent moderate to strong effects.
+Analyses were conducted using Meta-analysis via Shiny (MAVIS; Hamilton, 2017) using the

+Experiments 1-4 effects summarised in Table 12.
+The weighted effects were as follows: Social-norms normality: d = .75 (CI [.59, .89]); Expectations normality: d = .59 (CI [.31, .81]); Past-behaviour normality: d = .65(CI [.53, .78]).
+These can be summarised as comparable consistent moderate to strong effects.

-General Discussion
+General discussion

 In this research I set out to examine the action-effect (Kahneman & Tversky, 1982a) through the lens of norm theory's (Kahneman & Miller, 1986) concept of normality.
-In four experiments, I tested three identified categories of normality on the action-effect: (1) pastbehavior normality, (2) role/situational expectations normality, and (3) social-norms normality.
+In four experiments, I tested three identified categories of normality on the action-effect: (1) pastbehaviour normality, (2) role/situational expectations normality, and (3) social-norms normality.

 In three experiments, I contrasted between pairs of the three normality categories in the context of the action-effect, and in the fourth experiment I examined contrasts between all three categories.
-The experiments and results are summarized in Table 12.
+The experiments and results are summarised in Table 12.